Environmental monitoring and research

 - The size of the Pioneer makes it easy to get closer to the species or object you want to inspect - even in narrow places

 - Allows you to stay in a fixed position or move slowly with full control

 - Side-way propellor let you move side-ways while filming in a steady direction

 - Light weight and easy to carry with you to remote areas

 - Lets you have a spectator or co-pilot

-- Mechanical attachement points let you bring add-ons i.e. for water sampling
+- Action camera attachement points (GoPro standard) let you bring add-ons i.e. for water sampling

 - Powerful LED lights

 - Silent propellors and full control make sure not to disturb the fish or cause any damage

 - Battery life of 2 hours + replacable battery package